MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 * **A predefined schedule**.
-When you select this option, you can select the days of the week and the time of day that Release Management will automatically start a new deployment.
+When you select this option, you can select the days of the week and the time of day that Azure Pipelines will automatically start a new deployment.
 Unlike scheduled release triggers, you cannot configure multiple schedules for stage triggers.
   Note that, with scheduled triggers, a new deployment is created even if a newer version of artifact is not available.